dcolish/braces/README.rst

 syntax.
 For a more complete (and more current) description of Mustache's behavior, see the official `Mustache spec`_.

-Pystache is `semantically versioned`_ and can be found on PyPI_.
-This version of Pystache passes all tests in `version 1.1.2`_ of the spec.
+Braces is `semantically versioned`_ and can be found on PyPI_.
+This version of Braces passes all tests in `version 1.1.2`_ of the spec.

 Logo: `David Phillips`_